postmanlabs/labs-docs/_posts/01_postman/09_monitors/2017-05-04-setting_up_monitor.md

 You must select the frequency of how often you want to run your monitor.
 Monitors can run as frequently as every 5 minutes.
 For example, you can run a monitor every 5 minutes or every Monday at 9:00 AM.

 When you specify a monitor to run in multiple regions, the monitor will run multiple times.
-This means that if there is a side effect from running the monitor, it will also happen multiple times.
+As a result, if there is a side effect from running the monitor, it will also happen multiple times.

 Postman Enterprise users interested in setting up dedicated IPs for their API monitoring should contact [{{site.pm.help_email}}](mailto:{{site.pm.help_email}}).